Top three reasons to climb Via Ferrata in Lake Tahoe

 To get to Lake Tahoe, most people fly into Reno-Tahoe International Airport about 1 hour away by car from Lake Tahoe.
-From there, you can rent a car or take a shuttle service, such as the South Tahoe Airporter.
-It is a one-hour drive to the Lake Tahoe area.
+From there, you can rent a car or take a shuttle service.

 There are morning and afternoon time slots for this adventure every day of the week.
 Prior to departure, each group will meet at the Alpenglow Expeditions office located in Olympic Valley, where you’ll be introduced to your guide for the day.
 From there, you’ll head to your tour in a 4×4 vehicle.

 The guide will choose the appropriate terrain dependent on conditions and the ability of the group.